gaurang847/svg_octagon/README.md

 ### What can this be used for?
 One of my friends, who is a teacher, used it to provide evaluation and feedback to his students.
 He used each slice to depict a particular parameter such as performance in tests, attentiveness in class, speaking skills, etc.
-And according to the score, he colored the segments.
+And according to the score, he would color the segments.
 You can check it out [here][2]

 ### Contributing: